 • The mother has genital or oral herpes;

 The health of the child directly depends on the health of the mother.
-A woman should think about cleanliness in advance so that the child does not catch any infection during the passage of the birth canal.
+A woman should think about cleanliness in advance so that when passing through the birth canal the child does not catch any infection.

 Symptoms

-Conjunctivitis in infants is easy enough to identify.
+Conjunctivitis in infants is quite easy to identify.
 They are identical to the symptoms of the disease in adults.
 However, it is worth noting that babies react differently to conjunctivitis.
-They often begin to cry, be capricious, lose their calm, do not sleep well, become lethargic.
+They begin to cry often, become capricious, lose calm, sleep poorly, and become lethargic.

-Most cases of infantile conjunctivitis are caused by viruses, bacteria, or allergens.
+In most cases, infant conjunctivitis is caused by viruses, bacteria or allergens.

-1. The eyes become red, the eyelids and conjunctiva are swollen.
+1. The eyes turn red, the eyelids and conjunctiva swell.

 2. There is a fear of light, profuse lacrimation;